Hall of Mirrors: Functions

 Foreign audiences were granted, including that of the Doge of Genoa in 1685 and the embassy of Sultan Mahmud I of the Ottoman Empire in 1742.
-Of all the events that transpired in this room during the reign of Louis XIV, the Siamese Embassy of 1685-1686 has been cited as the most opulent.
+Of all the events that transpired in this room during the reign of Louis XIV, the Siamese Embassy of 1685–1686 has been cited as the most opulent.
 At this time, the Hall of Mirrors and the grand appartements were still decorated with the original silver furniture.
 In its heyday, over 3,000 candles were used to light the Hall of Mirrors.
 In February 1715, Louis XIV held his last embassy in the hall when he received Mohammad Reza Beg, ambassador of the Shah of Persia, Sultan Husayn.

-The Second German Empire was established in the hall of mirrors on 18 January 1871, after the German siege of Paris at the conclusion of the Franco-Prussian War.
+The Second German Empire was established in the Hall of Mirrors on 18 January 1871, after the German siege of Paris at the conclusion of the Franco-Prussian War.
 In a ceremony led by Otto von Bismarck, the Prussian king, William I, the assembled German princes and lords declared William I the German emperor in the Hall of Mirrors.

-Versailles was chosen because it was the headquarters of the united German armies; the Hall of Mirrors was chosen specifically because its ceiling paintings glorified the conquest of German territories by France.
+Versailles was chosen because it was the headquarters of the united German armies.
+The Hall of Mirrors was chosen specifically because its ceiling paintings glorified the conquest of German territories by France.
 The French nation regarded this ceremony as deeply humiliating.
 The event greatly contributed to the further accretion of the Franco-German enmity.

-A few decades later French Prime Minister Clemenceau consciously chose the Hall of Mirrors as the site to sign the Treaty of Versailles on 28 June 1919, that officially ended World War I. Thus, the Entente dismantled the German Empire in the very room where it had been proclaimed.
+A few decades later French Prime Minister Georges Clemenceau consciously chose the Hall of Mirrors as the site to sign the Treaty of Versailles on 28 June 1919, that officially ended World War I. Thus, the Entente dismantled the German Empire in the very room where it had been proclaimed.

 The Hall of Mirrors remains reserved for official ceremonies of the French Republic.
-Notable events during the 20th century were the reception of US-President John Fitzgerald Kennedy and his wife by Charles De Gaulle, the reception of the Shah of Iran Mohammad Reza Pahlavi by Valéry Giscard d'Estaing in 1974 or the invitation of representatives of the Group of Seven summit by President François Mitterrand from June 4 to 6, 1982.
+Notable events during the 20th century were the reception of U.S. President John Fitzgerald Kennedy and his wife by Charles De Gaulle, the reception of the Shah of Iran Mohammad Reza Pahlavi by Valéry Giscard d'Estaing in 1974 or the invitation of representatives of the Group of Seven summit by President François Mitterrand from 4 to 6 June 1982.